vanchom/ATM-Bank-App/README.md

 I have created 3 class for this App.

 ##  Bank Account Class
-I set up the following properties in this class:
+this class has the following properties:
 - Account Number
 - Name Customer
 - Balance